 What Happens in the Brain After Becoming a Mom

 Being a mom means being constantly aware of possible threats.
 Enhanced sensitivity to dangers is seen before your baby is even born, during late pregnancy.
-Pregnant women respond more strongly to fearful and angry faces, which researchers believe to be an adaptive response that can help protect their babies from threats in their environment.
+Pregnant women respond more strongly to fearful and angry faces, which researchers believe to be an adaptive response that can help protect their babies from threats in their environment.4

 As you can imagine, this adds up to what the researchers call “checking and worrying” by the mother.
-This preoccupation is healthy and part of how a mother’s brain changes to respond to her new responsibility of caring for her baby.
+This preoccupation is healthy and part of how a mother’s brain changes in response to her new responsibility of caring for her baby.
 Fixation on your baby’s every sound and movement peaks typically in the days after childbirth and slowly diminishes over the first three to four months postpartum.

-This neural circuit is associated with:
+This neural circuit is associated with the following:

 - Self-monitoring and reflection